edinburgh-napier/set09121/lectures/lecture4.md

 ---

-#Seriously, do you know about the Ghosts?
+# Seriously, do you know about the Ghosts?

 - There are three major behaviours:
-	- Chase / Scatter / Frightened
+	- Chase / Scatter / Frightened <!-- .element: class="fragment" -->
-- Each ghost has it's own chase behaviour
+- Each ghost has it's own chase behaviour <!-- .element: class="fragment" -->
-	- Blinky always goes for you
+	- Blinky always goes for you <!-- .element: class="fragment" -->
-	- Pinky tries to get in front of you
+	- Pinky tries to get in front of you <!-- .element: class="fragment" -->
-	- Inky targets a tile based on Blinky and your position
+	- Inky targets a tile based on Blinky and your position <!-- .element: class="fragment" -->
-	- Clyde is there too (he gets scared!)
+	- Clyde is there too (he gets scared!) <!-- .element: class="fragment" -->
+- Behaviours change based on game state <!-- .element: class="fragment" -->

 ---

 # You should read more!

 https://dev.to/code2bits/pac-man-patterns--ghost-movement-strategy-pattern-1k1a

 <iframe width="560" height="315" src="https://www.youtube.com/embed/S4RHbnBkyh0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>